MƒH Our Pathway ~ Our Past, Our Present, Our Future

 III

-If live, the situation worsens, the questioner's body language - almost a physical stench oozing out of the screen - that unforgiving, sullen expression remain firmly set, becoming more pronounced, showing instead contempt, even hatred, for the politician, even though that politician gives a perfectly valid and respectable explanation to the question.
+If live, the situation worsens, the questioner's body language - almost a physical stench oozing out of the screen - is unforgiving, the sullen expression remains firmly set, becoming more pronounced, contemptuous, even hateful, for the politician, even though that politician gives a perfectly valid and respectable explanation to the question.

 It is shocking when that politician is the prime minister.